robbiew/ghostnet/README.md

 - **Situational Preparedness:** Discussions on homesteading, gardening, event preparedness, inflation-proofing, shopping deals, HAM Radio and other communications, and more!
 - **Promote your GHOSTnet Channel / Area / Sub (ANSI Welcome, no BBS Ads)
 - **GHOSTnet SysOps ONLY and Testing

-In short, we'll cover interesting topics, ensuring it's not just the same ol' same ol' rinse and repeat, while also not dependant on one person or bot feeding content to avoid a GHOST ...
-Town ... of a network.
-So, common .. boo .. whatcha waiting for?
-The world to end?
-Let's get back to having fun!

 ### More about WWIVnet, in which GHOSTnet runs on: